-19th century Jerusalem attracted huge numbers of Europeans, most of whom only visited briefly but many of whom stayed for years--and some of whom wound up staying permanently.
+19th century Jerusalem attracted huge numbers of Europeans, most of whom only visited briefly but many of whom stayed for years.
+Some wound up staying for the ages.

-In the quiet courtyard of the busy hospital, Kaiser Wilhelm stands pretty much ignored but in full Crusader regalia, which he actually wore on his arrival in the city.
+In the quiet courtyard of the busy hospital, the kaiser stands pretty much ignored but in full Crusader regalia, which he actually wore on his arrival in the city.

 In the mosaiced apse of the church, an obedient Wilhelm wonders where on earth she's going to put her latest garage-sale coup.

 Just outside the southwest corner of the Old City, there's a walled and locked Protestant cemetery.
-Many of the stones mark the graves of members of the Palestine police, killed during the British Mandate in Palestine.
+Many of the stones mark the graves of members of the Palestine police, killed during the 20-odd years of the British Mandate.
 Other stones mark the graves of European residents in Jerusalem.
-The Baldenspergers were important in the resettlement of Artas, a West Bank village (q.v.).
+The Baldenspergers, for example, were important in the resettlement of Artas, the West Bank village shown in another file.

 Conrad Schick was a major figure in the study of Jerusalem's architecture and archaeology, as well as the importer to Palestine of 19th century European building ideas.